Ray Noble

-Raymond Stanley Noble (17 December 1903 – 2 April 1978) was an English jazz and big band musician, who was a bandleader, composer and arranger, as well as a radio host, television and film comedian and actor; he also performed in the United States.
+Raymond Stanley Noble (17 December 1903 – 3 April 1978) was an English jazz and big band musician, who was a bandleader, composer and arranger, as well as a radio host, television and film comedian and actor; he also performed in the United States.
+He is best known for his signature tune, "The Very Thought of You", and for "Cherokee".

-Noble wrote both lyrics and music for many popular songs during the British dance band era, known as the "Golden Age of British music", notably for his longtime friend and associate Al Bowlly, including "Love Is the Sweetest Thing", "Cherokee", "The Touch of Your Lips", "I Hadn't Anyone Till You", and his signature tune, "The Very Thought of You".
+Noble wrote both lyrics and music for many popular songs during the British dance band era, known as the "Golden Age of British music", notably for his longtime friend and associate Al Bowlly.
+His most iconic musical numbers included songs such as "Love Is the Sweetest Thing", "Cherokee", "The Touch of Your Lips", "I Hadn't Anyone Till You", Goodnight, Sweetheart, What More Can I Ask?, and "The Very Thought of You".
 Noble played a radio comedian opposite American ventriloquist Edgar Bergen's stage act of Mortimer Snerd and Charlie McCarthy, and American comedy duo Burns and Allen, later transferring these roles from radio to TV and popular films.

 Early life and career

 Noble was born at 1 Montpelier Terrace in the Montpelier area of Brighton, England.
 A blue plaque on the house commemorates him.
 He was the nephew of the Anglican church music composer T. Tertius Noble (1867–1953).

 Noble studied at the Royal Academy of Music and in 1927 won a competition for the best British dance band orchestrator that was advertised in Melody Maker.
-In 1929, he became leader of the New Mayfair Dance Orchestra, an HMV Records studio band that featured members of many of the top hotel orchestras of the day.
-(Noble recorded prolifically during this time and US Victor released several of his HMV recordings, including Butterflies in the Rain, Mademoiselle, My Hat's on the Side of My Head and The Very Thought of You.)
+In 1929, he became leader of the New Mayfair Dance Orchestra, a His Master's Voice studio band that featured members of many of the top hotel orchestras of the day.
+Noble recorded prolifically during this time and US Victor released several of his His Master's Voice recordings, including "Butterflies in the Rain", "Mademoiselle", "My Hat's on the Side of My Head" and "The Very Thought of You".

 The most popular vocalist with Noble's studio band was Al Bowlly, who joined in 1930.
-During this time Noble co-wrote "Turkish Delight", "By the Fireside" and "Goodnight, Sweetheart".
-The latter song was a number one hit for Guy Lombardo in the United States charts.
+During this time, Noble co-wrote "Turkish Delight", "By the Fireside" and "Goodnight, Sweetheart".
+The latter song was a number one hit for Guy Lombardo in the American charts.
 It was also used (with vocals by Al Bowlly) on the original Star Trek television series episode "The City on the Edge of Forever".

 Career in the United States

 Noble moved to New York City in 1934.
-The Bowlly/Noble recordings with the British New Mayfair Dance Orchestra on HMV had achieved popularity in the United States and Noble had several number one hits on the US pop singles charts:
+The Bowlly/Noble recordings with the British New Mayfair Dance Orchestra on His Master's Voice had achieved popularity in the United States and Noble had successes there.